kevquirk/512kb.club/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] This site is not a ultra lightweight site
 - [ ] The following information is filled identical to the data file

+***I confirm that I have read the FAQ section, particularly the two red items around minimal pages and inappropriate content and I attest that this site is neither of these things.***

+[ ] Check to confirm

 ```
 - domain:
   url: